phegde494/phegde494.github.io/README.md

-## Hi, I'm Prajwal.
+## Hi, my name is Prajwal.
 This is my personal website!